 1.Used Underwear: Nope.
 Just NOPE.
 I don’t care how broke you are, that is just nasty.

 2. Medicine.
 Besides being illegal to buy and sell drugs at a garage sale, who would be dumb enough to pop someone’s old prescription meds?
-I take that back, I know a bunch of people who would take them but that doesn’t make it right, safe or legal.
+I take that back, I know a bunch of people who would take them, but that doesn’t make it right, safe, or legal.

-3.Taxidermy Animals: Since other people didn’t shoot it or catch it, don’t sell it.
+3. Taxidermy Animals: Since other people didn’t shoot it or catch it, don’t sell it.

 5. Adult Movies: OK…that’s just ALL I got to say about THAT.
 This is a family show, folks.

-7.Worn plates, pots, and other cookware: Rust, flaky non-stick coatings, and chemicals that leach out are just a few of the safety problems you can run into with older cookware.
-No, it’s not even good for “deer camp.”
+7. Worn plates, pots, and other cookware: Rust, flaky non-stick coatings, and chemicals that leach out are just a few of the safety concerns you can encounter with older cookware.
+No, it’s not even suitable for “deer camp.”

-“The cribs’ drop sides can malfunction, detach or otherwise fail, causing part of the drop side to fall out of position, creating a space into which an infant or toddler can roll and become wedged or entrapped, which can lead to strangulation or suffocation.
+“The cribs’ drop sides can malfunction, detach, or otherwise fail, causing part of the drop side to fall out of position, creating a space into which an infant or toddler can roll and become wedged or entrapped, which can lead to strangulation or suffocation.
 A child can also fall out of the crib.
 Drop-side incidents can also occur due to incorrect assembly and with age-related wear and tear.”

 If you have a drop-side crib, check the Consumer Product Safety Commission’s list of crib recalls.

-14. Smelly items: Seriously, do you really want items that reek of smoke or mustiness in your house.
+14. Smelly items: Seriously, do you want items that reek of smoke or mustiness in your house?
 I am sure it’s possible to “get the smell out”…but it may take several runs through the washer to do so.
-ProTip: the musty smell will likely never come out of paper items so keep that in mind when buying.
+Pro Tip: The musty smell will likely never come out of paper items, so keep that in mind when making a purchase.

-Basically, when conducting your own sale, most of the time the things you would be caught dead buying second hand are the same items you don’t want to be selling yourself.
+Essentially, when conducting your sale, most of the time, the items you would be caught dead buying second-hand are the same ones you don’t want to sell yourself.